varunSalat/notes-readme-md-guide/README.md

    ![Crates.io License](https://img.shields.io/crates/l/mit)
    ![Endpoint Badge](https://img.shields.io/endpoint?url=endpoint-badge)

-- ## 5.
-Provide a table of content
+## 5. How to provide a table of content

 - It is just like adding context or summary

 ### Exa: